Dan Bogan

-Dan Bogan (1860 – unknown) was an American gunfighter and outlaw of the American Old West, who today is considered to have been one of the most underrated gunmen of the 19th century west.
-He is included as one of twelve described in such a way, in the book "Deadly Dozen", by author Robert K. DeArment.
+Dan Bogan (1860 – unknown) was an American gunfighter and outlaw of the American Old West, is described as one of the most underrated gunmen of the 19th century west in the book "Deadly Dozen", by author Robert K. DeArment.

 Early life

 Bogan was born in Alabama in 1860.
 His family moved to Hamilton County, Texas while Bogan was still only a boy, and Bogan began working as a cowboy as soon as his age would allow.
 After moving to Texas, his father died, and his mother would remarry and divorce twice, by the time Bogan was in his late teens.
 His two older brothers became involved in activities involving horse theft, resulting in one being shot and killed by the Hamilton County Sheriff, and the other receiving a prison term.

 Bogan, thus far, had avoided criminal acts, but at the same time he was prone to fight, and often it seemed to many that he wished to do so.
 On May 2, 1881, while he and friend Dave Kemp were making their way around Hamilton's saloons drinking heavily, an intoxicated Bogan began taunting the patrons of the saloons, daring any who desired to take him on in a fight.
 Kemp began urging his friend to leave, and led him to where their horses were tied behind the W. T. Cropper General Store.

 Before they reached their horses, Bogan came across local farmer F. A. "Doll" Smith, who was in town to buy supplies, seated on his wagon.
 Bogan began to verbally taunt Smith, calling him names and daring him to step down and stop him.
 Smith, who did not know Kemp or Bogan, at first ignored him.
 However, when Bogan dragged a chair out of Smith's wagon and began beating it on the ground, Smith became agitated.
 Bogan then replaced the chair, and again turned his taunts toward Smith.
 Smith had already made the statement that "I do not whip dogs, otherwise I'd step down and whip you".

 By all accounts, Smith was a well-respected and even-tempered man.
 However Bogan's taunts began to wear on Smith, who eventually climbed down from his wagon and headed toward Bogan.
 As Smith walked toward Bogan, the latter stuck his hand into his coat.
 Smith told him that if he pulled his gun, he'd knock him to the ground.
 Bogan did pull his pistol, at which point Smith did knock him down with one punch.
 The two then wrestled briefly before Smith was able to take the young man's gun from him.
 As he did this, Kemp ran over producing his own handgun, and hit Smith in the back of the head.
 Smith then turned and pointed his pistol at Kemp, and pulled the trigger.
 However, the pistol misfired, according to witnesses, and Kemp fled at top speed.
 Smith turned Bogan's pistol over to the town marshal.